breutje/ixion/README.txt

 =========
 - really simple single pass in-memory assembler with S1/S9 save option
 - standalone and integrated in monitor
+- listing produced on pass 1, so no resolve (data) of forward references

 monitor
 =======